Uniform-Clad Martial Arts Instructor With 'Swords' Seen Near Fair Lawn School, Police Called

 "Those were fake swords," he said.

-An officer walked her to a residence on Hunter Place, where another woman translated.
+An officer walked the instructor to a residence on Hunter Place, where another woman translated.

 Boyd A. Loving took the photos and contributed to this story.